FarhanShares/laravel-mediaman/README.md

 MediaMan provides a fluent api to manipulate images.
 It uses the popular [intervention/image](https://github.com/Intervention/image) library under the hood.
 Resizing, adding watermark, converting to a different format or anything that is supported can be done.
 In short, You can utilize all functionalities from the library.

 Conversions are registered globally.
-This means that they can be reused across your application, i.e a Post and a User can have the same sized thumbnail without having to register the same conversion twice.
+This means that they can be reused across your application, for i.e a Post and a User both can have the same sized thumbnail without having to register the same conversion twice.

 To get started, you should first register a conversion in one of your application's service providers: